PedroSena77/PedroSena77/README.md

 - 📫 How to reach me: e-mail me! pedro_sena58@hotmail.com

-- In the currently time i'm working with the development team from Hotmart, at the subscriptions team!
 - In the future, I hope that I'll be working as a Product Manager or Product Owner.

 <!---